Available with Spatial Analyst license.

 Trigonometric Math tools perform various trigonometric calculations on the values in an input raster.

-The Multidimensional Analysis tools allow you to perform analysis on scientific data across multiple variables and dimensions.
+The tools in the Multidimensional Analysis toolset allow you to perform analysis on scientific raster data across multiple variables and dimensions.

 Multivariate statistical analysis allows the exploration of relationships among many different types of attributes.
 There are two types of multivariate analysis available: Classification (both Supervised and Unsupervised) and Principal Component Analysis (PCA).